 netcat will stop listening on the specified port and IP address after a client has ended its connection.
 This means

-netcat works as one shot listener.
+netcat works as server listener.
 We can provide the

 -k option which will continue listening given port and IP address even the remote client ends its connection.